-Ghazala and her husband Azhar moved to the Richmond area in 1991, and Ghazala has spent the past 25 years as a leading educator in Virginia’s college and university system.
-She currently serves as the Founding Director of the Center for Excellence in Teaching and Learning (CETL) at Reynolds Community College.
+Ghazala and her husband Azhar moved to the Richmond area in 1991, and Ghazala has spent the past 30 years as a leading educator in Virginia’s college and university system.
+She served both as a professor of English and as the Founding Director of the Center for Excellence in Teaching and Learning (CETL) at Reynolds Community College.
 She and Azhar have two daughters who were born and raised in Midlothian and educated in Chesterfield County public schools.

 Ghazala’s approach to public service is guided by the principles of integrity, social justice and ethics in government.
 She is dedicated to making government work for all citizens.
-If elected, Ghazala would be the first Muslim-American woman to serve in the Virginia State Senate.
+Ghazala is the first Muslim-American to serve in the Virginia State Senate.

 Ghazala’s Path to Victory